 Renting or Leasing a University-Owned Vehicle

 When renting or leasing a vehicle, the traveler or departmental representative:

 - Determines whether the trip is related to University business and has departmental approval.

 - Contacts appropriate campus office (see Contacts section in the policy).

 Fueling University Vehicles

 The University of Minnesota is exempt from federal fuel taxes.
 To take advantage of this exemption, University vehicles should be fueled at the campus fueling locations whenever possible.
-While away from campus, drivers should use a Fleet-issued fuel credit card.
+While away from campus, drivers should use a Fleet Services-issued fuel credit card.
 Use of the University fuel pumps and the fuel credit card are the only two means by which the University receives an exemption from federal fuel taxes.

 When fueling a vehicle with the fuel credit card, the driver selects a self-service pump and the lowest octane fuel recommended by the manufacturer.

 Mobile Device Use

-Drivers are strongly encouraged to refrain from use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.
+Drivers are prohibited from handheld use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.

 Renting or Leasing Passenger Vans

 Renting or leasing 12- and 15- passenger vans, including from an outside supplier, is prohibited.

 Renting or Leasing a non-University Owned Vehicle

 Fleet Services is the University's preferred vehicle rental/lease provider.
-Rental from non-University contracted suppliers is strongly discouraged.
+Rental from suppliers who do not have a contract with the University is strongly discouraged.
 Using outside suppliers increases the initial cost, and may expose the department and the University to a large monetary loss in the event of an accident.
 Contracts negotiated by the University include lower rates, full insurance coverage, and lower insurance deductibles.

-Should it become necessary to rent (less than three months) or lease (three months or more) a vehicle from outside the University, the employee or department contracting for the vehicle must first verify insurance protection on the vehicle from the supplier.
+Should it become necessary to rent (less than three months) or lease a vehicle from outside the University, the employee or department contracting for the vehicle first verifies insurance protection on the vehicle from the supplier.

 - Insurance coverage is not provided by the University insurance policy.

 - A certificate of insurance from the rental or leasing firm is required.
 That certificate requires the following:

 - A statement that the insurance on the rented or leased vehicle conforms with Minnesota "no fault" state law.